holos-aafc/Holos/H.Content/Documentation/Dairy Training Guide/Holos_4_Dairy_Training_Guide.md

 ## Details Screen

-To avoid the requirement that a user needs to provide annual crop yields going back to 1985 (or the specified start year, if different) for each field on the farm, the model will use default year- and crop-specific yield data from *Statistics Canada* (where available).
-Changes in crop yield affect various model outputs, including soil carbon sequestration rates and soil N2O emissions.
-The following steps demonstrate how adjusting the crop yield affects the above- and below-ground carbon inputs to the soil.
+To avoid the requirement that a user needs to provide annual crop yields going back to 1985 (or the user-defined start year, if different) for each field on the farm, the model uses default year- and crop-specific yield data from *Statistics Canada* (where available).
+Changes in crop yield affect various model outputs, including soil C sequestration rates and soil N<sub>2</sub>O emissions.

 Click the **Next** button to move to the final **Results** screen.